-A data mapping software will do this all within seconds and without human intervention.
+A business data mapping software will do this all within seconds and without human intervention.
 Now imagine getting 100s of such files every day.
-Think about how much time your organization will save when a data mapping solution is in place to automate the process of copying csv data to a database.
-That’s what data mapping solutions can do for businesses.
+Think about how much time your organization will save when a simple, graphical data mapping tool in place to automate the process of copying CSV data to a database.
+That’s what a database mapping solution can do for businesses.

-Depending on the number, schema, and primary keys and foreign keys of the relational databases data sources, database mapping can have a varying degree of complexity.
-For example, in the following example, data from three different databases tables is joined and mapped to an Excel destination.
+Depending on the number, schema, and primary keys, and foreign keys of the relational databases data sources, database mapping can have a varying degree of complexity.
+For instance, in the following example, data from three different database tables are joined and mapped to an Excel destination.

 Data mapping is used to accomplish a range of data integration and transformation tasks depending on the data management needs of an enterprise and the capabilities of data conversion mapping software it uses.
 Some common known use cases of mapping business data include database schema mapping for pre-integration, data cleansing from disparate data stores, and data conversion from legacy systems.

-To leverage data and extract business value out of it, the information collected from various external and internal sources must be unified and transformed into a format suitable for the operational and analytical processes.
-This is accomplished through data modeling, which is an integral step in various data management processes, including:
+Data mapping in ETL helps leverage data and extract business value out of it as the information collected from various external and internal sources must be unified and transformed into a format suitable for the operational and analytical processes.
+This is accomplished through data modeling, which is an important step in various data management processes, including:

 Automated Data Mapping & Data Integration

-For successful data integration, the source and target data repositories must have the same data model.
+For successful data integration, the source and target data repositories must have the same data model, which can be achieved using a data modeling tool.
 However, it is rare for any two data repositories to have the same schema.
-In a data warehouse, data mapping tools help bridge the differences in the schemas of data source and destination, allowing businesses to consolidate information from different data points easily.
+In a data warehouse, data mapping tools help bridge the differences in the schemas of data source and destination.
+Therefore, data mapping becomes important for allowing businesses to consolidate information from different data points easily.

 Data Mapping Assists in Data Migration

 Data migration is the process of moving data from one database to another.
+Using a database mapping tool this process takes place smoothly.
 While there are various steps involved in the process, creating mappings between source and target is one of the most difficult and time-consuming tasks, particularly when done manually.
 Inaccurate and invalid mappings at this stage not only impact the accuracy and completeness of data being migrated but can even lead to the failure of the data migration project.
-Therefore, using a code-free mapping solution that can automate the process is important to migrate data to the destination successfully.
+Therefore, using code-free mapping software that can automate the process is important to migrate data to the destination successfully.

-Because enterprise data resides in a variety of locations and formats, data transformation is essential to break information silos and draw insights.
+Since enterprise data resides in a variety of locations and formats, data mapping and data transformation are essential to break information silos and draw insights.
 Data modeling is the first step in data transformation.
 It is done to create a framework of what changes will be made to data before it is loaded to the target database or data warehouse using the data conversion mapping feature offered by a data mapping tool.